-On September 27, 2017, the Land Use Board of Appeals (LUBA) remanded the City's actions on an application to locally designate two buildings at the Public Works Operations Center as individually designated historic resources.
-The application to designate the buildings was submitted by the McLoughlin Neighborhood Association (MNA) to the Historic Review Board (HRB).
-After the application was submitted and the HRB had been notified of the application as required by the Oregon City Municipal Code, the City Manager submitted a letter revoking consent to the designation.
-Under a statute discussed further below, once the lack of consent was submitted, the HRB took no further action on the request.
-MNA appealed the City Manager's letter withdrawing consent as well as the HRB's failure to act on the application to LUBA.
+On September 27, 2017, the Land Use Board of Appeals (LUBA) remanded the City's actions on an application to designate two buildings at the Public Works Operations Center as historic resources.
+The application to designate the buildings had been submitted by the McLoughlin Neighborhood Association (MNA) to the Historic Review Board (HRB), but the City Manager did not consent to the designation.
+Under a statute discussed further below, once the lack of consent was made known, the HRB took no further action and that failure to act was appealed to LUBA.
 LUBA remanded the City's action (or failure to act) on limited grounds.
-The City Commission must consider the following and adopt findings on remand: